Magnus Carlsen: 2004

 Carlsen obtained his second GM norm at the Moscow Aeroflot Open in February.
 On 17 March, in a blitz chess tournament in Reykjavík, Iceland, he defeated former World Champion Anatoly Karpov.
 It was a preliminary event leading up to a rapid knockout tournament beginning the next day.
 In that event, Carlsen was paired with Garry Kasparov, then the top-rated player in the world.
 Carlsen achieved a draw in their first game but lost the second, and was thus knocked out of the tournament.

-In the sixth Dubai Open Chess Championship, held 18–28 April, Carlsen obtained his third and final GM norm.
-It made him the world's youngest GM at the time, and the second-youngest GM in history at the time (after Sergey Karjakin, who earned the title at 12 years and 7 months).
+In the sixth Dubai Open Chess Championship, held 18–28 April, Carlsen obtained his third GM norm, which made him the world's youngest GM at the time, and the second-youngest GM in history at the time (after Sergey Karjakin, who earned the title at 12 years and 7 months).
 Carlsen played in the FIDE World Chess Championship, becoming the youngest player ever to participate in one, but was knocked out in the first round by Levon Aronian.

 In July, Carlsen and Berge Østenstad, then the reigning Norwegian champion, tied for first in the Norwegian Chess Championship, each scoring 7/9.
 A two-game match between them was arranged to decide the title.
 Both games were drawn, which left Østenstad the champion because he had superior tiebreaks in the tournament.